AMPSSIE/ampssie.github.io/docs/docs/TechnicalReferences/ghostStabilisation.md

 A central requirement of ghost stabilisation is determining which element faces lie on or near the physical boundary of the body.
 Unlike unfitted finite element methods, most Material Point Method simulations do not explicitly track the geometry of the physical domain.
 As a result, we need a robust way to identify these boundary faces without reconstructing or tracking the boundary itself.

-The process consists of two steps:
+The process consists of two steps (shown graphically in Figure 1):

 - Boundary element detection: first boundary elements are identified as the elements that share a face with any unpopulated element.
-- Boundary face extraction: yhe relevant faces are then defined as those belonging to boundary elements that border either: another boundary element; or an element populated by material points.
+- Boundary face extraction: relevant faces are then defined as those belonging to boundary elements that border either: another boundary element; or an element populated by material points.

 These faces are stabilised.
 Each of the faces will connect two elements, one of which is labelled as the *positive* element, $K^+$, and the other the *negative* element, $K^-$.
 The labelling is arbitrary and flipping positive/negative elements has no impact of the stabilisation.